Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 \textbf{Trajectory Reward.} For each object tracked across at least two temporal observations, we compute ground-truth motion bins from the bounding box trajectory and score the model's predicted \texttt{<motion/>} attributes via discrete bin matching with adjacency-aware partial credit:

-Each attribute receives $1.0$ for an exact match, $0.5$ for an adjacent bin (direction: $\pm 45^\circ$; speed/scale: $\pm 1$ ordinal rank), and $0.0$ otherwise.
 Ground-truth bins are derived from centroid displacement and box area dynamics: direction from the dominant displacement vector quantized to eight compass points plus stationary, speed from displacement magnitude normalized by the object's bounding box diagonal, and scale from the log-ratio of box areas between the first and last observation.
 Trajectory scores are computed per object identity to ensure consistency over a single track.

 \textbf{Visual Grounding Reward (Dual-Chain Verification).} To encourage the model to derive motion descriptions from actual visual observation rather than textual interpolation, we introduce a visual grounding reward via dual-chain verification (see Stage 2 inputs in Figure \ref{fig:hookah}).
-For each sample, we generate a second reasoning chain from a \textit{motion-masked} version of the video (created by freezing frames to remove temporal motion cues).
+For each sample, we generate a second reasoning chain from a \textit{motion-masked} version of the video This is done by only freezing the sections of the video that correspond with \texttt{<motion/>} tags, not the entire video.
 We then compare the \texttt{<motion/>} tags produced from the original video against those from the motion-masked input:

 where $d, s, c$ and $d', s', c'$ denote the direction, speed, and scale attributes from the original and masked outputs, respectively.
 If predicted motion changes when motion evidence is removed, the model exhibits dependence on temporal cues ($r_{\text{ground}}\!\to\!1$); if predictions remain unchanged, it likely relies on non-visual shortcuts ($r_{\text{ground}}\!\to\!0$).
 Objects absent from the motion-masked output are treated as fully grounded.